jrmullen/stockx-size-service/README.md

 * Failure response: `400`

-Making a POST request to the endpoint [http://localhost:8080/api/v1/shoe/true-to-size/adidas-yeezy](http://localhost:8080/api/v1/shoe/true-to-size/adidas-yeezy) will result in a response body the TrueToSizeCalculation for all shoes in the `shoe` table with a key of `adidas-yeezy`
+Making a POST request to the endpoint [http://localhost:8080/api/v1/shoe/true-to-size/adidas-yeezy](http://localhost:8080/api/v1/shoe/true-to-size/adidas-yeezy) will result in a response body containing the TrueToSizeCalculation for all shoes in the `shoe` table with a key of `adidas-yeezy`